romulorvs/prop-pick/README.md

 **Concatenating result with other Objects:**

-If you want to join other objects to the result, you can set the pass the objects after the second parameter.
+If you want to join other objects to the result, you can set the **pass the objects after the second parameter**.

 ```js
 const person = {